jazzsterq/jazzsterq.github.io/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

 <br><br>
-- :school: I am currently in my pre-final year, studying [Electronics and Communications Engineering](https://iitg.ac.in/eee/) at the [Indian Institute of Technology Guwahati](https://iitg.ac.in/), with a minor in Computer Science and Engineering.
+- I am currently in my pre-final year, studying [Electronics and Communications Engineering](https://iitg.ac.in/eee/) at the [Indian Institute of Technology Guwahati](https://iitg.ac.in/), with a minor in Computer Science and Engineering.
-- :technologist: I love using Software as a solution for every `Problem`.
+- I love using Software as a solution for every `Problem`.
-- :computer: I am a competitive programmer at `Codeforces`, `Atcoder`, `Codechef`, `Leetcode`.
+- I am a competitive programmer at `Codeforces`, `Atcoder`, `Codechef`, `Leetcode`.
-- :student: I’m currently studying computer science and electronics engineering.
+- I’m currently studying computer science and electronics engineering.
-- :nerd_face: Always `learning new things`.
+- Always `learning new things`.
 <!-- - :boom: You can visit [my website](https://jazzsterq.github.io/). -->
 <br>